dkimbel/tic-tac-toe/README.md

 ## Background

 I wrote this program as a coding exercise.
-It's meant for two players to use together locally (sharing the same computer).
-For an example of gameplay, see the video below.
+It's meant for two people to play together, sharing the same computer.

+## Gameplay

 ## Running the code locally